 Free to file federal and state tax returns, but might not be the best choice for complicated tax situations.

 Chime is a fintech company that provides banking services backed by its bank partners.
 If you have a Chime account, you can file your taxes for free through the Chime app.
 There are no fees to file your federal or state tax returns, and Chime says it accepts most situations and filings, such as salary income, unemployment, crypto or stock sales, freelance, gig work and more.
-Chime states that most customers file their taxes seven times faster than average, and if you direct deposit your refund to your Chime account, you may receive it up to six days faster.
+Chime states that most customers file their taxes seven times faster than average, and if you direct deposit your refund to your Chime account, you may receive it up to five days faster.
 But if you prefer in-person tax filing and don’t want a Chime account, this might not be the right fit for you.

 Best for: Current Chime account holders with simple filings.